drdanmorris/pangea-gamma-phonegap/README.md

 You should now be ready to build your phonegap iOS application.
 Open the pangea-gamma.xcodceproj file in XCode, Build (cmd-B) and then Run (cmd-R) on either the simulator or your provisioned iOS device.

-### Android/WP8 Phonegap Apps (PC)
+### Android Phonegap Apps (PC)
 To build an android app you need a Mac or PC with the Android SDK installed.
 Presumably you would use a PC.
-For WP8 you need a PC with the WP8 SDK (Visual Studio add-on).

 #### Open Command Prompt